Changemaker Residential Learning Community

 - Tulane Residential Learning Communities (RLCs) are immersive spaces in a residence hall where students live together to learn about and participate in activities centered around a theme.

-- The Changemaker Residential Learning Community inspires students to attain a changemaker mindset using tools such as empathy, optimism, questioning, and observation.
+- The Changemaker Residential Learning Community inspires students to attain a changemaker mindset using tools such as empathy, cultural humility, optimism, and questioning.

-- Through increased self-reflection, campus and community awareness, and purposeful action, residents learn how to apply creative, imaginative, iterative design approaches to understand problems on campus and in their own communities.
+- Through increased self-reflection, campus and community awareness, and purposeful action, residents will learn how to think differently about social and environmental change and how to apprentice with problems on and off campus.

 - Over the course of the year, residents will apply various skills and mindsets to become more effective Changemakers: People who use their skills, humility, expertise, gifts, and power to affirm the humanity of all people in the pursuit of a more just, sustainable, and equitable society.